Fallen in battle, still flying in spirit: Yosef Malachi Guedalia gets an Ultimate honoring

 Yehuda, his friend since childhood, said, “Yosef was an amazing and exceptional athlete – and there was a dissonance between his athletic ability and his modest nature.
 He could just jump so high – higher than anyone else.”

-Ayelet Ben Zion (L) and Dina Guedalia at the main tent area. (credit: NATAN ROTHSTEIN)
+Ayelet Ben Zion from the IFDA (L) and Yosef & Asher's mother Dina Guedalia at the main gathering area. (credit: NATAN ROTHSTEIN)

-Ayelet Ben Zion (L) and Dina Guedalia at the main tent area. (credit: NATAN ROTHSTEIN)
+Ayelet Ben Zion from the IFDA (L) and Yosef & Asher's mother Dina Guedalia at the main gathering area. (credit: NATAN ROTHSTEIN)

 Ayelet Ben Zion organizes Ultimate tournaments for the Israeli Flying Disc Association (IFDA), which represents Israel in the World Flying Disc Federation, the international sports organization responsible for world governance of flying disc sports.